Zhefan-Xu/map_manager/README.md

 roslaunch map_manager rviz.launch
 ```

-The example of running occupancy map in simulation is shown as follow (note that we only visualize the local map area):
+The example of running occupancy map is shown as below (note that we only visualize the local map area):

 https://user-images.githubusercontent.com/55560905/180305608-402a8e33-f2d6-40fd-9c66-18e610a120ac.mp4